 Type into a TextField

-Use the TypingText() method to simulate typing text into a text field in your tests.
+To simulate typing text into a text field in your tests, use the TypingText() method from the PanelSimulator class.
 This method sends the appropriate keyboard events to the target element, mimicking a real user interaction.
+Focus the text field before calling this method.

 Example

-The following examples show how to simulate typing text into a text field:
+The following example shows how to simulate typing text into a text field:

 [Test]